opensaasstudio/plasma/README.md

 }
 ```

-### Usage ELB HealthCheck

-Plasma supports the AWS Elastic Load Balancing health check.

-If an User-Agent starts with `ELB-HealthChecker/`, Plasma will check health.

 # Usage Publisher

 You publish events to the channel that Plasma subscribes according to the following JSON Schema.